What is Fire Fund?

 What areas in NSW will get them and what are the eligibility requirements?

-Minderoo Foundation Fire Fund and the NSW Government are working closely with local councils and the Department of Housing to ensure the recovery pods go to those most in need and where the pod is suitable for their situation.
+Fire and Flood Resilience and the NSW government are working closely with local councils and the Department of Housing to ensure the recovery pods go to those most in need and where the pod is suitable for their situation.

 How long will the recovery pods be available and what will the terms of lease be?

 The recovery pods may be provided to people for up to two years, which ties into planning amendments allowing temporary accommodation structures on private land for up to two years.
 The recovery pods are targeted at those with temporary accommodation needs and are not intended for long term use.
-Each recovery pod will be made available under a lease agreement between the recipient, Minderoo Foundation Fire Fund and the NSW Government.
+Each recovery pod will be made available under a lease agreement between the recipient, Fire and Flood Resilience and the NSW government.

 How can people express a need/interest in accessing this program?